 As part of the process of preparing our financial statements, we are required to estimate our expenses resulting from our obligations under contracts with vendors, clinical research organizations and consultants, and under clinical site agreements in connection with conducting clinical trials.
 The financial terms of these contracts are subject to negotiations, which vary from contract to contract and may result in payment terms that do not match the periods over which materials or services are provided under such contracts.
 Our objective is to reflect the appropriate expenses in our financial statements by matching those expenses with the period in which services are performed and efforts are expended.
 We account for these expenses according to the timing of various aspects of the expenses.
 We determine accrual estimates by taking into account discussion with applicable personnel and outside service providers as to the progress of clinical trials, or the services completed.
 During the course of a clinical trial, we adjust our clinical expense recognition if actual results differ from our estimates.
 We make estimates of our accrued expenses as of each balance sheet date based on the facts and circumstances known to us at that time.
 Our clinical trial accruals are dependent upon the timely and accurate reporting of contract research organizations and other third-party vendors.
-Although we do not expect our estimates to be materially different from amounts actually incurred, our understanding of the status and timing of services performed relative to the actual status and timing of services performed may vary and may result in us reporting amounts that are too high or too low for any particular period.
-For three months ended September 30, 2021, and 2020, there were no material adjustments to our prior period estimates of accrued expenses for clinical trials.
+Although we do not expect our estimates to be materially different from amounts actually incurred, our understanding of the status and timing of services performed may result in us reporting amounts that are too high or too low for any particular period.
+For nine months ended March 31, 2022, and 2021, there were no material adjustments to our prior period estimates of accrued expenses for clinical trials.